SafkatAzad-98/API_authentication/README.md

 If your command line prompt does not start with `(Env)` at this point, try running `source ENV/bin/activate` or `cd ../conduit-django`.

+If virtualenv is still not working, visit us in the Thinkster Slack channel so we can help you out.